 By Matanat Nasibova – Trend:

-A small enterprise will be established in another Azerbaijani district within the project which is implemented in the country with financial support from the Swiss State Secretariat for Economic Affairs (SECO), head of the Azerbaijani Women Entrepreneurs Association Sakina Babayeva told Trend.
+A women's tailoring workshop will open in Azerbaijan's Bilasuvar district as part of a project being implemented in the country with financial support from the Swiss State Secretariat for Economic Affairs (SECO), Head of Azerbaijan's Women Entrepreneurs Association Sakina Babayeva told Trend.

-According to the statistics, over 143,000 women are involved in business activities in Azerbaijan.
+In accordance with the statistics, today over 143,000 women are involved in business in Azerbaijan.

-The Azerbaijani Association of Women Entrepreneurs was established in October 2017 through the support of Azerbaijan’s State Committee for Family, Women and Children Affairs.
+The Women Entrepreneurs Association was established in October 2017 with the support of the Azerbaijani State Committee for Family, Women and Children.